What is GPS Tracking?

-GPS Tracking is the system of monitoring the location of an object (car, person, animal, equipment etc.) by attaching a GPS tracking device to it.
-At its simplest level the tracking device is fitted with a GPS receiver and some way to record its current location (latitude & longitude) at regular intervals.
+GPS tracking is the system of monitoring the exact location of an object (e.g., car, person, animal, equipment, etc.) using Global Positioning System (GPS) satellites and GPS tracking devices.
+GPS tracking devices are fitted with a GPS receiver and a way to record or transmit its current location (i.e., latitude and longitude) at regular intervals.

 GPS tracking software needs to be used to make sense of the recorded data, translating the logged location information into dots on a map.

 GPS vehicle tracking

 GPS vehicle tracking devices (different to GPS navigation systems) are installed into a vehicle’s engine control systems to provide additional telematics data for fleet tracking software.
 Data collected by vehicle GPS trackers can include fuel consumption, engine speed, hard braking and harsh acceleration or additional data from additional IoT sensors and mobile devices.